 As a personal chef, you will create a customized menu for your clients based on their tastes and dietary constraints.
 Personal chefs typically work in a client’s home to cook a week’s worth of meals.
 After you have completed the meals, you're responsible for safe packaging, accurate labeling, and convenient storage of prepared items in your clients’ refrigerators or freezers.

 Other responsibilities including shopping for groceries, providing clients with instructions, cleaning up, keeping up-to-date on culinary trends and techniques, marketing company and services, understanding nutritional needs, and maintaining safe food-handling skills.
 You may also be called in for a specific event or dinner party, where you’ll cook the meal, serve it to guests, do the dishes, and clean the kitchen.

 There is no exact training needed to become a personal chef.
 Many times, chefs will work with restaurants to gain experience.
-They may also be mentored by a personal chef.
+You may also be mentored by a personal chef.
 With experience, you can begin your own catering or personal chef company, or find jobs through a company that offers an in-home cooking service.

 If you want to be classically trained, accredited culinary schools offer programs.
 These programs teach you the basics of working in a kitchen.
 You’ll also learn cooking techniques, such as braising, chopping, baking, and sauteing.
 The American Culinary Federation (ACF) also offers certifications for chefs and bakers, with two certifications aimed at personal chefs.